 Indirect Costs

-Implementing partners usually have an indirect cost rate agreed with the US Government as part of a Negotiated Indirect Cost Rate Agreement, or.
+Implementing partners usually have an indirect cost rate agreed with the US Government as part of a Negotiated Indirect Cost Rate Agreement.
 New or smaller partners or research firms may not have a NICRA but should take steps to ensure that all associated costs with the monitoring are covered either through direct charging to the budget or through various options for overhead/indirect budgeting.

 A 25% indirect cost rate rate has been assumed for the attached budget.
 Change can be done by adjusting the rate in the placeholder for indirect cost rate for staff at the top left of the budget template (highlighted in yellow); it will automatically be adjusted for each budget period.